-As in the United States, modern Thai consumers are increasingly seeking natural ways to take control of their health and wellness.
+As in the United States, modern Thai consumers are increasingly seeking natural ways to control their health and wellness.
 For many, this means turning to the plants that have held a traditional place within the culture as medicinals.

-Pressure began to mount on the Thai legislature to allow for the medicinal use of both cannabis and Thailand Kratom by enacting laws that allow for the proper regulation of domestic cultivation, processing, sales, and use.
+Pressure began to mount on the Thai legislature to allow for the medicinal use of cannabis and Thailand Kratom by enacting laws that allow for the proper regulation of domestic cultivation, processing, sales, and use.

 In December 2018, bowing to public pressure, the 2018 Narcotic Act passed the Thai legislature.
 This established a program for the medical use of marijuana and Kratom.
 Under the new law, a medical professional can prescribe the use of Kratom or marijuana for the treatment of certain conditions.

-The Thai government, particularly incoming Health Minister Anutin Charnvirakul, have not only signaled support for this law, but a commitment to revise it as needed to better serve the responsible users of marijuana and Thailand Kratom.
-This indicates a pushto allow Thailand Kratom to return to its traditional and rightful role in Thai culture.
+The Thai government, particularly incoming Health Minister Anutin Charnvirakul, have not only signaled support for this law but a commitment to revise it as needed to better serve the responsible users of marijuana and Thailand Kratom.
+This indicates a push to allow Thailand Kratom to return to its traditional and rightful role in Thai culture.

 What The Lifting Of The Thailand Kratom Ban Means For Americans

 Given the FDA’s push for a US kratom ban, any positive Kratom news is welcome.
 Kratom advocates can now point to Thailand as an example of responsible legislators listening to their constituents.

 Remember that the changes to both the public perception in Thailand and the laws surrounding Kratom did not happen on their own.
 The Thai Kratom ban ended because people stood up for their rights and made sure their voices were heard.
 People just like you.